 - Conflict & governance: Worked in close partnership with local civil society organizations and local authorities to meet the needs of vulnerable Syrian and Turkish families

 All stories about Turkey

-Iraq, Jordan, Lebanon, Syria: Quick facts: What you need to know about the Syria crisis
+Iraq, Jordan, Lebanon, Syria, Turkey: Quick facts: What you need to know about the Syria crisis

-More than four years in, Syria's civil war has fueled a massive exodus.
+Over six years in, Syria's civil war has fueled a massive exodus.
 See the staggering statistics and learn the facts behind the figures.